top of page

 Consumers

 The extent of American communities’ that have confirmed contamination with the highly toxic fluorinated compounds known as PFAS continues to grow at an alarming rate.
-As of January 2021, 2,337 locations in 49 states are known to have PFAS contamination.
-(Environmental Work Group, 2021) Clearly, this is not an issue unique to Wisconsin; it is a global issue.
+As of August 2024, 7,457 locations in 50 states are known to have PFAS contamination.
+(Environmental Work Group, 2024) This is a 220% increase since January 2021.
+Clearly, this is not an issue unique to Wisconsin; it is a global issue.
 So, what can you do?

 First, become educated on the issue.
 Then, start reducing, or completely eliminate, the use of products containing these chemicals.
 A simple guide is to avoid anything labelled as perfluoro, polyfluoro or fluoro, which indicates they contain PFAS.
 Pay special attention to items that are tied to ingestion.